 Habitat III and the Sustainable Development Goals

-The Global Planners Network has a recently updated website which can serve as another resource for those members and allies interested in international issues.
-Each of the GPN members is engaging their own members in an effort to both share the results of Habitat III and find ways to inform local plans with those goals.
+The Global Planners Network has a recently updated website that can serve as another resource for those members and allies interested in international issues.
+Each of the GPN members is engaging its own members in an effort to both share the results of Habitat III and find ways to inform local plans with those goals.

-In New York at the National Planning Conference, there will be two sessions on Habitat III: one related to three US cities, Baltimore, New York and San Jose which are integrating the SDG metrics and indicators into their plans: Implementing the U.N.'s Global Agenda for Cities along with Implementing the Sustainable Development Goals, which will be a broader look at the goals themselves and the metrics recommended to track progress.
+In New York at the 2017 National Planning Conference, there will be two sessions on Habitat III: one related to three U.S. cities — Baltimore, New York, and San Jose — which are integrating the SDG metrics and indicators into their plans: Implementing the U.N.'s Global Agenda for Cities along with Implementing the Sustainable Development Goals, which will be a broader look at the goals themselves and the metrics recommended to track progress.
 Together, these two sessions will give members a good understanding of the goals, recommended indicators and how to adapt them to the local level.

-If members have examples of ways they are incorporating these goals and indicators in their own planning — public, private and NGO — please share them with me at email@example.com.
-We have many outlets to showcase what's going on in the US that can inform other planners' effort as well as sharing the great work going on globally.
+If members have examples of ways they are incorporating these goals and indicators in their own planning — public, private and NGO — please share them with Jeff Soule, FAICP, at firstname.lastname@example.org.
+We have many outlets to showcase what's going on in the U.S. that can inform other planners' effort as well as sharing the great work going on globally.

 The Focus Turns to Implementation

 Two years of hard work and discussion led to 193 countries reaching consensus on a recommended path forward for global urbanization — no small achievement.
 APA and its allies were among the many private organizations reviewing and recommending the final language.
 Among the most important aspects are citizen participation, planning and development based on sound metrics, and transparency in governance.

 While there is nothing binding about the agreement, national governments supported it and more than 1,500 non-governmental organizations offered unprecedented participation and concrete contributions.
 This suggests the agreement will be an important tool as cities grow and develop.